 Kansas drivers with bad credit can expect to pay higher rates for auto insurance than those with good or excellent credit.
 Luckily, there are practices you can put in place to improve your credit score and be eligible for the best car insurance rates in Kansas.

 Kansas is one of the few states that does not have age-based licensing laws for seniors.
-However, if there is a cause for concern, there may be a need for re-testing to ensure everyone’s safety on the road.
+However, 15.1% of drivers involved in fatal accidents in Kansas in 2017 were seniors.
 As you age, the cost of car insurance may increase after the age of 65.
-Seniors in Kansas can expect to pay the estimates shown in the following table.
+Seniors in Kansas can expect to pay the estimates shown in the above table.

 Reflexes and cognitive ability to make quick judgments behind the wheel can slow significantly as a person ages.
 Insurance companies recognize that slowdown and so your age can affect your chance of getting the most affordable car insurance.
-To get the best rates, learn about potential discounts, and find the cheapest car insurance in Kansas for seniors with our resource guide.
+To get the best rates, learn about potential discounts and find the cheapest car insurance in Kansas for seniors.

 Teen drivers in Kansas must carry the same minimum auto insurance required of anyone else.
 Full-time college students from out of state do not have to obtain a Kansas license or registration.
 Kansas residents enrolled in an out-of-state school should inform their insurance company if the vehicle will be used in another state for more than 30 days per year.